Canvas (2006 film): Release

 The film premiered at the Hamptons International Film Festival in October 2006 and was shown later that year at the Fort Lauderdale International Film Festival on November 12, 2006.
 It premiered in Germany on February 10, 2007, at the European Film Market and premiered in France on May 21, 2007, at the Cannes Film Market.

 Canvas has also been shown at the AFI Dallas International Film Festival, the Sedona International Film Festival, the Nantucket Film Festival, and the Sarasota Film Festival.

 The film opened in limited release in the United States on October 12, 2007.

 Critical reception

-As of October 13, 2007 on the review aggregator Rotten Tomatoes, 80% of critics gave the film positive reviews, based on 15 reviews.
-On Metacritic, the film had an average score of 69 out of 100, based on 9 reviews.
+On the review aggregator Rotten Tomatoes, 78% of critics gave the film positive reviews, based on 27 reviews.
+The site's critics consensus reads, "Canvas is a faithful portrayal of mental illness highlighted by terrific performances."
+On Metacritic, the film has an average score of 67 out of 100, based on 10 reviews.